 What Countries Are Doing About Coronavirus

-The United States, India, Japan, Australia, United kingdom and countries around the world have added additional healthy scrutiny to passenger screening on arrival, in hopes of curbing as much spread as possible, while also limiting flights to and from China.
+All countries around the world have added additional healthy scrutiny to passenger screening on arrival, in hopes of curbing as much spread as possible, while also limiting flights to and from China.

 The United States has raised China to Level 4 out of 4 on its US Travel Advisory list, telling potential travellers to not to travel to China travel until further notice.
-To put that warning into perspective, Pakistan and the Sudan are now more advised than China.
+To put that travel warning into a greater perspective, Pakistan and the Sudan are now more advised than China.
 Only Afghanistan, Syria and a few other countries share 4/4 travel advisory status.

 The United Kingdom has also raised its travel advise, stating that all non essential travel should be avoided.
 Following that advice, Both British Airlines indefinitely suspended all China services.

 Cruise lines Crystal and Royal Caribbean have gone as far as to ban all Chinese, Hong Kong and Macau passport holders, which seems like a line too far.